 Interdisciplinary majors allow students to combine interests in two different disciplines.
 This enables students to individualize their curriculum and helps to prepare them for our interdisciplinary world.
-Disciplines combined with biology in this way include communications, computer science, mathematical sciences, philosophy, political science and psychology.
+Disciplines recently combined with biology in this way include communications, economics, forensic studies, history, mathematics, philosophy, sociology, Spanish, theology, psychology, and writing.
 It is possible, however, to combine biology with many other disciplines.
 The general biology requirements for an interdisciplinary major (unless specified by targeted programs) are as follows:

 - BL118/BL119, BL121/BL126, BL201/BL202